The Point Solution Trap

 Data Fragmentation

 Each point solution creates its own data silo.
-Your engagement data lives in one platform, performance data in another, learning data in a third.
-To answer a question like “Does completing our leadership development program actually improve team engagement scores?” you need to manually export data from two systems, clean it, match employee records, and run analysis in a spreadsheet or BI tool.
+Engagement data lives in one platform, performance data in another, learning data in a third.
+To answer a question like “Does completing our leadership development program actually improve team engagement scores?” requires manually exporting data from two systems, cleaning it, matching employee records, and running analysis in a spreadsheet or BI tool.

 Most organizations simply don’t do this.
 The friction is too high.
 So decisions get made with partial information from whichever system the decision-maker happens to have open.